OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 5) USER ACCESS AND CONTROL

 If you would like to access, review, correct, update, suppress, or otherwise limit our use of your personal information you have previously provided directly to us, you may contact us as outlined in Section 7.
 In your request, please include your email address, name, address, and telephone number and specify clearly what information you would like to access, change, update, or suppress.
-We will try to comply with your request as soon as reasonably practicable
+We will try to comply with your request as soon as reasonably practicable.

 *   We give you many choices regarding our use and disclosure of your personal information for marketing purposes.
 You may opt-out from: